witja46/basht/README.md

 ### Install

+1. Clone the repository with `git clone <url>`
+2. Create a Python environment with `python -m venv .venv`.
+3. Activate your environment with `source .venv/bin/activate`
+4. If not already installed install [PyTorch](https://pytorch.org/get-started/locally/)
-* To install the benchmark and use it locally type, switch to the root_folder of the repository and type in `pip install -e`.
+5. To install the benchmark and use it locally type, switch to the root_folder of the repository and type in `pip install -e .`

 ## Class Explanation